jjdarcy/cantrilltips/FAQ.md

 At the time of writing, there is no Android equivalent.

 ## Why are only 4 layers covered in the network starter fundamentals?
 Layers 5 (SESSION), 6 (PRESENTATION) and 7 (APPLICATION).
 The application layer is something you organically learn (HTTP/S etc) and the presentation and session layers are covered intrinsically throughout the course.
 The 1-4 layers are the ones that need to be covered in isolation and you get to understand the rest as you go through the course.

 ## Are the slides of the course available?
 Short answer "no".
 The reasoning behind this is that you need to learn and understand the architecture by going though the course material understanding bit by bit on all visuals.
 On the associated github under https://github.com/acantril you will find a 00_LearningAids folder under some of the topics where a png version of the visuals is available.

-## Any ideas as to what applications should I write to help me learn?
+## Any ideas as to what applications I should write to help me learn?
 You should choose a project that solves some problem or helps you (or your friends/family) in some way.
-You’ll be more productive and more motivated that way.
+You’ll be more productive and more motivated this way.

 Can really be anything, here are some ideas:
 * Cryptocurrency tracking application of some kind
 * Personal cloud storage (OneDrive/Dropbox clone, but YOURS!)
 * VPN for you and all your devices
 * Blog/website of your own

 I’ll use one example, and illustrate what you can do for a personal project that you can showcase on Linkedin, and I’ll take personal cloud storage as an example.
-For this, I’ll be using Nextcloud https://nextcloud.com/:
+For this, I’ll be using [Nextcloud](https://nextcloud.com/):
 - Deploy NextCloud locally on your computer and test it out, see how it works.
 - Deploy NextCloud on an EC2 instance, install the NextCloud client on both your phone and computer and make sure you can upload/download files.
 - Migrate the database to RDS and make NextCloud work with it.
 Migrate the storage to S3 (or EFS/EBS, whatever you want).